• Skip to primary navigation

 Spoon pouring matcha vanilla bean glaze for cakes, muffins, quick breads, and more in a white ceramic ramekin.

-We love to drizzle this glaze on our matcha muffins, blackberry lemon bread, scones, pancakes and even cinnamon rolls.
+We love to drizzle this glaze on our matcha muffins, blackberry lemon bread, pumpkin scones, pancakes and even cinnamon rolls.
 Make some and leave it in your fridge or freezer for the next time you want to to brighten up your baked goodies!

 Jump to: